 Since 1989, the Kennedy Library Foundation has given the Profile in Courage Award to almost 50 public servants, including Congressman and civil rights leader John Lewis; former Labor Secretary Hilda Solis for her work as a California State Senator championing environmental justice for disenfranchised minorities; and Connecticut Governor Dannel Malloy for courageously defending the U.S. resettlement of Syrian refugees.
 Those who are honored with the award come from all walks of life, but they share a common quality: they took a stand for the public interest, instead of doing what was politically convenient.

 Do you know an elected official who should be recognized for an act of courage?
-Submit their name for consideration for the 2017 Profile in Courage Award.
+Submit a courageous leader for consideration for the 2018 Profile in Courage Award.

 Ambassador Caroline Kennedy